Transfers to and from LAKE BLED - SLOVENIA

 A small island in the middle of the lake is home to the Assumption of Mary Pilgrimage Church; visitors frequently ring its bell for good luck.
 Human traces from prehistory have been found on the island.
 Before the church was built, there was a temple consecrated to Živa, the Slavic goddess of love and fertility.
 One can get to the island on a traditional wooden row barge called Pletna.
 The island on Lake Bled has 99 steps.
 A local tradition at weddings is for the husband to carry his new bride up these steps, during which the bride must remain silent.

-The distance from Ljubljana city/airport to Beld and Bohinj resorts is around 70 km.
+The distance from Lake Bled to Ljubljana is around 60 km.

 The journey takes around 45min.